cococov/cococov/README.md

 ### Hi 👋

-My name is Juan Carlos, currently working as a Senior Software Engineer at [Buk](https://github.com/bukhr).
+My name is Juan Carlos, currently working as a Staff Engineer at [Buk](https://github.com/bukhr).
 > Engineer, programmer, Magic: the gathering player and nerd.

 - Find me on [LinkedIn](https://www.linkedin.com/in/juan-carlos-lamas-alfaro/).